PhilippOesch/PhilippOesch/README.md

-### Hi my name is Philipp and I have a pashion for programming and other computer science related topics.
+# Hi my name is Philipp

+I have a passion for programming and other computer science topics.
+I have been programming now for about 4 years now.
+My expertise lies in web technologies, especially TypeScript and JavaScript.
+Lately, I have also been exploring machine learning topics with Python and Tensorflow.
+In general, I love learning new things.

 <!--
 **PhilippOesch/PhilippOesch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.